|Nutritional Guidelines (per serving)|

 - 3 to 4 tablespoons milk

-Combine all icing ingredients in small mixing bowl.
+Combine all icing ingredients in a small mixing bowl.

 Stir until smooth and well blended.